-How to Avoid a Residential Landscaping Faux Pas:
+How to Avoid a Residential Landscaping Reno Faux Pas in:

 - Not setting a budget → It’s important to be realistic when setting a budget.
 Tools, plants, and decorations all come at different costs, so keep in mind what is within your budget.
 Not to mention if you want plants, pavers, pathways or lights included in your design.

 - Neglecting curb appeal → Increase the value of your house with a beautifully designed yard.
 This will instantly increase your curb appeal and leave your house the most desirable on the block!

 - Install irrigation systems → Installing an irrigation system can help reduce the watering time and make sure plants are taken care of when you are away.
 It can also ensure that you are not overwatering your plants and that they can stay thriving with the perfect amount of water.

 - Keep in mind functionality → Functionality should take place over aesthetics–make sure your home is secure, safe and practical for family, children, and pets.

 - Planting in the wrong areas → Make sure to group your plants according to their water needs.
 In this way, you won’t be wasting water.
 Also, be careful not to place plants in areas without proper sunlight.
 If your garden doesn’t receive the right amount of exposure from the sun, your plants can quickly wilt.
 If it is a very bright, sunny spot, you may want to plant a succulent rather than a plant that doesn’t require as much sunlight.

 - Planting too deeply → When planting trees, you want to make sure that you aren’t planting them too deep into the ground.
 Planting too deep can cause your tree to deteriorate, yellow, and eventually rot.